philanc/slua/README.md

 A makefile is provided to build 'sglua', a dynamic version of slua, with the same additional libraries statically linked and preloaded.  'sglua' is built with Glibc.
 It has the same functions as slua (built-in linenoise line-editing, execution of appended lua code).
 It is intended to be built with the regular glibc (so the only runtime dependencies are libc, libm, libpthread and libdl).
 Additional C libraries can be loaded with 'require()'.

-For 'sglua', the default Lua paths are slightly different:
-* `package.path:  "lua;./?/init.lua" `
-* `package.cpath: "./?.so" `

 To build sglua:
 ```
     make -f Makefile.glibc